BrickMMO/tasks/firebase.markdown

 > Note: Do not leave your rules wide open once your project is ready to go live.
 These rules allow anyone to view and make changes to your Realtime Database.

-7. Using the [Firebase Documentation](https://firebase.google.com/docs/database) and the [firebase-realtime-database](https://github.com/codeadamca/firebase-realtime-) and [firebase-sandbox](https://github.com/codeadamca/firebase-sandbox), display the list of comments from the Reattime Database in an HTML document.
+7. Using the [Firebase Documentation](https://firebase.google.com/docs/database) and the [firebase-realtime-database](https://github.com/codeadamca/firebase-realtime-) and [firebase-sandbox](https://github.com/codeadamca/firebase-sandbox), display the list of comments from the Realtime Database in an HTML document.

 ## Submitting this Task